-• To identify the general direction of phasing.
+• Identify the general direction of phasing.

 - 7.1(a) Land use redesignation shall be approved by Council prior to commencement of subdivision and development of land. - 7.1(b) A general phasing plan is provided in the ASP.
-Deviations in size or direction of phasing supported by technical and planning rationale shall be permitted without the requirement of ASP amendment, at the discretion of the Approving Authority. - 7.1(c) The landowner(s) shall cooperate with the future owners/developers in the Vista Crossing ASP area by providing access, easements, and any required right-of-ways to allow for the timely development of future phases.
+Deviations in size or direction of phasing supported by technical and planning rationale shall be permitted without the requirement of ASP amendment, at the discretion of the Approving Authority. - 7.1(c) The landowner(s) shall cooperate with the future owners/developers in the Vista Crossing ASP area by providing access, easements, and any required rights-ofway to allow for the timely development of future phases.

-Figure 14: Phasing Plan
+Figure 16: Phasing Plan